 Without any doubt the phenomenal success of modern morphology started with the Cromagnoid physique.
 It contrasted with most archaic hominines in generalized higher facial width-to-height ratios (fWHRs), normally explained as the morphological result of a changed brain.
 The pressures of growing brain tissues on the orbits may have prejudiced their vision.
 Would archaic hominines have looked upon their ‘modern’ kin as deformed creatures?
 Not necessarily.
 Several studies ‘support the idea that fWHR is a physical marker of dominance’ related with higher levels of testosterone that nowadays are often indicative of being ‘more aggressive, more powerful, and more financially successful’ (Valentine et al., 2014).
 Apparently, the ratio of facial width to upperfacial height (distance between upper lip and brow), ‘becomes larger in men after pubertal testosterone exposure.’
 Correspondingly, women ‘perceived men with wide faces as dominant and were attracted to them for short-term relationships.
 The results complement and extend the large body of work on facial metrics and attraction, as well as recent work on mate choice in live-interaction mate-selection contexts, and highlight the importance of deducing why dominant men are alluring to women.’
 (Valentine et al., 2014).

 Indeed, dominance is an important marker of success in hierarchic societies, readily enhanced by a physique of wide zygomatic bones (cheekbones) and a wide inferior maxillary bone (jawbone).
 Would these traits ever have been sexually alluring without such a modern association of social success?
 Why not, even the ‘modern’ projecting tuber symphyseos (marked chin), instead primarily the result of facial retraction, has a similar connotation.
 Modernity may thus simply be “also” the evolutionary result of the profound social changes and interhuman bonding that characterized the Upper Paleolithic transition.
 But increased fWHRs were already nascent in more robust archaic Asian lineages, that apparently inherited an adaptation to high chewing stress in hypothesized Proto-Asians like the Minatogawa 1 fossil.
 This trait also gave rise to a horizontally flatter face among Mongoloids, while flatter faces are also a feature of modern humans compared with their archaic predecessors.
 In a later stage, flat faced descendents in Northeast Asia adapted ‘to a cold environment, which resulted in further flattening of their faces in the horizontal plane.’
 (Baba et al., 1998).
 Would modernizing hominines of this Asian build have had an edge above other early modern phenotypes?
 After all, their special proportions must have mimicked the physiological effects of social success already at an early stage.
-Square jaws were even a feature another fossil in the wider region, H. floresiensis.
-This apparent robust heritage may imply East Asians in some of the most important non-African key tendencies towards modernity, derived from an early concept of social dominance, and the subsequent emergence of some idealized ‘flatter’ facial proportions that most modern humans have still in common.
+Square jaws were also a feature of another fossil in the wider region, H. floresiensis.
+This apparent robust heritage may imply East Asians to be involved in some of the most defining tendencies towards modernity, apparently derived from an early concept of social dominance, and the subsequent emergence of some idealized ‘flatter’ facial proportions that most modern humans have still in common.

 - Aiello & Dean – An Introduction to Human Evolutionary Anatomy (P.203), 2002, link